-Axiom: if a proper_temporal_part_of b, then there is some c which is a proper_temporal_part_of b and which shares no parts with a.
-[117-001]
+a(temporal_part_of)[Axiom: if a proper_temporal_part_of b, then there is some c which is a proper_temporal_part_of b and which shares no parts with a.
+[117-001]]

 Temporal parts are often referred to as as stages or phases of an occurrent.

-Axiom: a is an occurrent entity iff a is an entity that has temporal parts.
-[079-001]
+a(occurrent)[Axiom: a is an occurrent entity iff a is an entity that has temporal parts.
+[079-001]]

 Since temporal regions are temporal parts (though not temporal proper parts) of themselves, this means, in particular, that zero-dimensional temporal regions (temporal instants) are also occurrents.